From the Gates of Hell in

 In eighth place is Tsingy of Bemaraha in Madagascar.
 A forest made of limestone needles.
 It's so dense that it's virtually impenetrable to humans.

-In seventh place is the Belize Barrier Reef which is the largest barrier reef in the Western hemisphere.
-90 per cent of its species remain undiscovered.
+is the largest barrier reef in the Western hemisphere.
+90 per cent of its

-In sixth place is the Grand Prismatic Spring.
-It is the third largest spring in the world and its remarkable colors are produced by algae and bacteria.
+is the third largest spring in the world and its remarkable colors are produced

 WulingyuanNational Park in China